dbt-labs/learn.getdbt.com/README.md

 * Presentations are located in `_lessons`
 * Use `presentation` as your layout in the front matter of your presentation html file.
 * Adjust the styling using in `_config/_includes/options/styles-learn.html`

-## Reveal.js
-* Exploring using this for dbt Learn on demand
-* Presentations are located in `_ondemand`
-* Use `reveal` as your layout in the front matter of your presentation html file.
-* Adjust the styling using .scss in `stylesheets/styles-ondemand.scss` or create your own.